 The frequency calibration of the CTS is a complex subject, described in AD6, and summarized in AD4, Section 9.4.
 The Receiver Frequency of the radiation entering the instrument (in the range 547.5-580.5 GHz, see Table 2-1) is translated by a series of mixers in the IFP to the frequency range of the CTS, centered at 1350 MHz.
 The relationship between IFP output frequency and channel number is a function of the CTS temperature.
 In the calibrated data (as well as in the engineering data) the SPECT_T1 field gives this temperature.
-In Version 2 and 3 data sets (generated by software versions 2 and 3, respectively) of the calibrated CTS data, spectra are interpolated to a common frequency grid, allowing spectra to be directly compared regardless of the value of SPECT_T1.
-(In Versions 1.0 and 1.1 of the calibration, all spectra were interpolated to a frequency grid corresponding to a 67.9°C, regardless of what the true temperature was at that time.)
+In Level 3 Version 2 and 3 data sets (generated by software Versions 2 and 3, respectively) of the calibrated CTS data, spectra are interpolated to a common frequency grid, allowing spectra to be directly compared regardless of the value of SPECT_T1.
+(In Versions 1.0 and 1.1 of the calibration, all spectra were interpolated to a frequency grid corresponding to a 67.9°C temperature, and SPECT_T1 within the calibrated data file was reported as 67.9°C, regardless of what the true temperature was at that time.)